Arroyo Hondo, Santa Fe County, New Mexico

 Arroyo Hondo is an unincorporated community and census-designated place (CDP) in Santa Fe County, New Mexico, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

 The CDP is north of the geographic center of the county and is bordered to the north by Conejo, to the east and south by Sunlit Hills, and to the southeast by Seton Village.
 It is 6 mi south of the center of Santa Fe, the state capital.

 The CDP Arroyo Hondo region is drained by the intermittent stream Arroyo Hondo, which has confluence with Cienega Creek near La Cienega.